dl90/challenges/law-ethics/law.md

 Division of legislative powers, s.91 Federal, s.92 Provincial

-eg. Criminal law is under Federal jurisdiction, only the Federal government can amend it, but it is enforced by both provincial and federal police (VPD/RCMP)
+eg. Criminal law is under Federal jurisdiction, only the Federal government can amend it, but it is enforced by both local and federal police (VPD/RCMP)

 Three branches of government with law making powers: